adobe/aio-theme/README.md

 └─ package.json
 ```

 Using a folder structure with only `index.md` files gets you close to the final site build files.
-During the build process, Gatsby will transform the `md` files into `index.html` files.
+During the build process, `md` files will be transformed into `index.html` files.
 The build files can be found in the `public` folder.
-Please read the [Overview of the Gatsby Build Process](https://www.gatsbyjs.com/docs/overview-of-the-gatsby-build-process/) for more information.
+Please read the [Overview of the Build Process](https://www.gatsbyjs.com/docs/overview-of-the-gatsby-build-process/) for more information.

 Here's a simple example of a content structure with `md` files and the resulting `html` files: